I’m often asked about the inspirations for my writing, and if I view writing as part of my ministry.

 Is Writing Part of My Ministry?

-In fact, most of my writings and spoken ministry are free of charge on our Mediography page.
 I’ve chosen to go with publishers for *some* of my written work only because far, far more people will hear about and read a published book than they will free eBooks or online articles.

 Don’t ask me why that is, it just is (as professional athletes like to say, “It is what it is.”)
 Hence, going with a publisher effectively gets the message out to a much broader audience.
 Unfortunately, it costs money to publish a book; therefore, publishers must charge for them.

 While I have no problem with authors who profit from their books personally (most Christian authors do) and neither do I have a problem with authors who demand honorariums when they speak (this is very different from clergy salaries, by the way), I myself have chosen not to make money a determining factor in my ministry.